-Both tuxedo jacket and suit jacket have a similar structure but in terms of satin, button, fabrics, colours and accessories you can see these differences:
+Both tuxedo jackets and suit jackets have a similar structure but in terms of satin, button, fabrics, color and accessories you can see these differences:

 - Satin.
-Tuxedo has satin lapel (even with a contrasting colour, usually black), satin buttons and even an optional satin stripe over the pocket
+Tuxedo has a satin lapel (even with a contrasting color, usually black), satin buttons, and even an optional satin stripe over the pocket.

 - Buttons.
 While tuxedos use to have only 1 button, suits are usually 2 buttons but you can also see them with 1 or 3 buttons in single-breasted jackets.

 - Fabrics.
 Suit fabrics are more versatile including all kinds of wool but also linen and cotton blends.
-Tuxedo fabrics are usually wool and wool blend fabrics or velvet.
+You can find wool tuxedos and velvet tuxedos.

-- Colours.
-Tuxedos are usually black, blue or white.
+- Color.
+Tuxedos are usually black, blue, or white.
 But it is not unusual to see red or green shades.
-On suits the usual shades are grey and blue but then it is becoming common to see beige shades, especially while wearing linen.
+For suits, the usual shades are grey and blue but then it is becoming common to see beige shades, especially while wearing linen.

 Tuxedo Pants vs Suit Pants

-Maybe you haven't noticed it, but tuxedo pants have a satin stripes on each external side of them.
+Maybe you haven't noticed it, but tuxedo pants have satin stripes on each external side of them.
 Suit pants don't.
 That would be the main difference.
-Then also remember that suit pants should be combined with a belt, and tuxedos should be combined with a sash.
+In addition, suit pants should be combined with a belt, and tuxedos should be combined with a sash.

 Tuxedo Shirts vs Suit Shirts